-Despite the many and varied patterns of performance between candidates, the general pattern on this year's paper was for the total mark for Question 1 to be a few marks higher than that for Question 2.
-It is customary to try to place first the question which, from previous experience, covers the topic areas likely to be most familiar to the majority of candidates.
-Question 2 was based upon content in the Lithosphere unit and some parts put a higher demand on knowledge, such as about extraction and use of fossil fuels and arguments for and against the use of nuclear power.
-The most common misconception was that the carbon dioxide released from the burning of coal led to the destruction of the ozone layer 2(d)(iv).
+Despite the many and varied patterns of performance between candidates, the general pattern on this year's paper was for the total mark for questions 1-4 to be similar to the average mark for questions 5 and 6.
+When there were exceptions, the total mark out of 40 for questions 1-4 was likely to be higher than the individual marks for either 5 or 6.
+Compared to question 6, question 5 tended to yield marks that were a few marks higher.
+Question 6 was based upon content in the Lithosphere unit and some parts, such as the extraction and use of fossil fuels and arguments for and against the use of nuclear power, put a higher demand on knowledge than question 5.
+The most common misconception was that the burning of coal released carbon dioxide leading to the destruction of the ozone layer 6(d)(iv).

-All candidates had sufficient time to complete the paper; however, for a majority of candidates, especially weaker ones, there was a noticeable decline in answer quality from part (c) onwards in Question 2.
-The final part of Question 2(e)(ii) was the individual question most likely to be left unattempted.
-Candidates who felt that they had more to write beyond the lines provided on the question paper were welcome to extend their answers on to the blank pages (either 15 or 16 in the booklet) and quite a number did.
+There seemed to be less pressure on time to complete the paper than in some previous years; however, for a majority of candidates, especially weaker ones, there was a noticeable decline in answer quality from part (c) onwards in question 6.
+The final part of question 6(e)(ii) was the individual question most likely to be left unattempted.
+Candidates who felt that they had more to write beyond the space allowed for by the lines left for answering on the paper were welcome to extend their answers on to empty spaces on pages (such as pages 4, 7, 12, 15 or 20 in this examination booklet) and a few did.
 Those candidates who clearly indicated in the main question that they intended to continue their answers and accurately indicated question number where they did do so, made it easier for Examiners to find and reward their answers.

 As in previous examinations, some candidates failed to distinguish between answers requiring description and explanation.
 Command words such as 'Describe' and 'State' are most commonly used in questions for which source materials (tables, graphs, diagrams, written passages) are provided.
 Candidates are expected to look at and select from the information provided in order to answer the question.
-Some candidates were reluctant to quote and use values to support their answers, notably in 1(b)(ii) and 2(b)(iii).
+Some candidates were reluctant to quote and use values to support their answers, notably in 5(b)(ii) and 6(b)(iii).
 This is good practice in any question, and essential in all descriptive questions worth three or more marks.
 On the other hand, 'Explain' requires candidates to give reasons why.
-Some candidates were unable to switch in 1(b) from describing and stating in parts (i) and (ii) to explaining in part (iii) and continued to describe temperature and precipitation in hot deserts.
-Similarly, some candidates added extra long labels to the diagram of desert vegetation in 1(c)(i) because they went beyond the question demand to 'show ways' and extended into reasons why they had thorns instead of leaves, for example.
+Some candidates were unable to switch in 5(b) from describing and stating in parts (i) and (ii) to explaining in part (iii) and continued to describe temperature and precipitation in hot deserts.
+Similarly, some candidates added extra long labels to the diagram of desert vegetation in 5(c)(i) because they went beyond the question demand to 'show ways' and extended into reasons why they had thorns instead of leaves, for example.
 Then the command word 'Why' was ignored in their next answer to (c)(ii).